God's House of Hope receives BVI grant

 BVI contacted the Paradise chapter of the TVA Retirement Association recently in hopes of awarding grant money to areas needing assistance during COVID-19, according to TVARA member Thomas Calvert.

-Calvert said the TVARA applied to grant $2,500 to four different food pantries, including two in Muhlenberg County, one in Butler County and God’s House of Hope in McLean County.
+Calvert said the TVARA gave grants of $2,500 to four food pantries, including two in Muhlenberg County, one in Butler County and God’s House of Hope in McLean County.

 He said God’s House of Hope has struggled recently with losing its monthly fish fry fundraisers and the hope is that the extra money will help get the food pantry through a difficult period.